MBA (BA) with WNS

 - Numerical Analysis: solution of polynomial & transcendental equations using numerical methods such as Bisection, Newton-Raphson methods, Lagrange's and Newton's Interpolating polynomials.

-Group Discussion, Communication Proficiency Test, Personal Interview —These components will be used to explore the Quality of Work experience, Communication Skills, High Drive for Results, Influencing Ability, Process Orientation, Analytical skills and Interpersonal effectiveness.
+Group Discussion — All shortlisted applicants from Stage 1 would be invited for the Group Discussion which will be used to explore the Quality of Work experience, Communication Skills, High Drive for Results, Influencing Ability, Process Orientation, Analytical skills and Interpersonal effectiveness.
+Group Discussion is an elimination round.

 - Educational Qualifications – Graduate in any discipline with mathematics or statistics as a subject during graduation.